shift7-ch/katta-docs/docs/introduction.md

 * **Access control that follows membership.** In _STS Storage Access Mode_, vault membership is mirrored to Keycloak and clients exchange their OIDC token ([RFC 8693](https://www.rfc-editor.org/rfc/rfc8693.html)) for short-lived S3 credentials scoped to a single vault's bucket (AWS STS or MinIO STS; AWS additionally uses role chaining).
 No component holds standing storage credentials, and removing a member revokes their storage access.
-See [Katta Token Management](../arch/TOKENS.md).
+See [Tokens](architecture/tokens.md).
 * **Sync client.** Katta Desktop (based on [Mountain Duck](https://mountainduck.io/)) mounts vaults natively on macOS and Windows with synchronization built in.
 * **Open and standards-based.** Katta Server and the [Katta Client Library](https://github.com/shift7-ch/katta-clientlib) are open